Using Recycled Edwards Water

 Braunig Lake

 Braunig Lake covers 1,350 acres in south Bexar county.
-The power plant across the lake uses wastewater effluent for cooling.
+The power plant across the lake uses recycled water from SAWS' treatment plants for cooling.

 Water Use at Fiesta Texas Theme Park

 Uses such as this are prime targets for reuse and recycling projects.
 Though quite aesthetically pleasing, there is really no reason that potable Edwards water has to be used.
-However, since Fiesta Texas is situated over the recharge zone, and since there are pervasive negative public attitudes about moving recycled water to this area, it is not currently planned that the SAWS Recycled Water System will reach Fiesta Texas.
-It is likely that all of the recycled water available can be used before it is pumped this far north anyway.
+However, since Fiesta Texas is situated over the Recharge Zone, and since there are pervasive negative public attitudes about moving recycled water to this area, the SAWS Recycled Water System was not constructed to reach Fiesta Texas.
+Recycled water is of much higher quality than the stormwater that naturally recharges the Aquifer, but public perceptions can be difficult to overcome.

 Water Use at Fiesta Texas Theme Park